Arrow In this section

 When do I come for these tests?

-Completion and return of the eligibility form – We ask that you wait 10 working days to allow us to process the form.
-This is to ensure we have all the details we need for both partners to book your diagnostic tests.
+Completion and return of the eligibility form.
+After this please wait for your appointment.
+We will need to ensure we have all the details we need for both partners to book your diagnostic tests.
 Returning the questionnaire as soon as possible will ensure these tests can be arranged promptly.
 Completing the questionnaire can now be done electronically.
-Click here to download our form.
+Download the questionnaire.

 Where do I go for the tests?